-The minor inside trip is often called the jab of judo and for good reason.
+The Ko-uchi gari, or minor inside trip, is often called the jab of judo and for good reason.
 It’s a low-risk high-reward move that you can use to set other things up.
 In essence, it’s a backwards throw.
 Whenever your opponent is off-balanced towards one of his back corners you’ve got the ko-uchi available.

 2. O-Uchi Gari

 For the O-Uchi gari, you still attack one of your opponent’s back corners but the mechanics are different.
-Instead of doing it with a straight leg you attack with a bent one.
+Instead of attacking with a straight leg you are attacking with a bent one.
 You move your shoulders to the outside instead of inside.
 You could either make light contact with your Achilles tendon or fully commit and drop to a knee.

 3. Uchi Mata

 Another inside attack, the Uchi Mata is oftentimes called the throw of the kings in Judo.
 You use your thigh to lift the inside of your opponent’s thigh or crotch.
-Perhaps the best variant for BJJ is the hopping pissing-dog or ken-ken Uchi Mata.
+Perhaps the best variant for BJJ is the amusingly named ‘hopping pissing-dog’ or ken-ken Uchi Mata.
 This variation does not a lifetime to master, unlike the “regular” version which is often touted as being Judo’s most difficult technique.

 4. Kawazu-Gake or Grapevine Throw

-This one is forbidden in Judo but really popular in Russian Sambo.
-We’re listing it here as another part of your Judo for BJJ arsenal though as it is inherently a Judo technique by origin.
+This technique is currently forbidden in Judo but is still really popular in Russian Sambo.
+We’re listing it here as another part of your Judo for BJJ arsenal as it is inherently a Judo technique by origin.
 So far we’ve listed throws in three different directions: the two back corners and the front corner towards your sleeve hand.
-That’ll be the last in your arsenal, towards your collar grip hand.
+This throw covers the final corner, directing your opponent with your collar-grip.